-Fig. 4 a - calculation of the normed image stresses σ/G (G - shear modulus) along the dislocation line near to the free surface in a semiinfinite fcc medium; b - illustration of the force dF exerted by the crystal surface upon a line segment dl of a straight dislocation line emerging at the surface; c - sketched bowing of dislocations initially growing perpendicular through a mask window and then bended at the facets of overgrowing pyramids (adapted from refs.
-[15-17], respectively).
+Figure 4 a - calculation of the normed image stresses σ/G (G - shear modulus) along the dislocation line near to the free surface in a semiinfinite fcc medium (ad. from Tang et al., Mat.
+Res.
+Soc.
+Symp.
+Proc.
+795, U2.4.1 (2004)); b - illustration of the force dF exerted by the crystal surface upon a line segment dl of a straight dislocation line emerging at the surface (ad. from ref [13]); c - sketched bowing of dislocations initially growing perpendicular through a mask window and then bended at the facets of overgrowing pyramides (ad. from Venegues et al., J. Appl.
+Phys.
+87, 4175 (2000)).

-dislocation patterns [Dislocation self-organization processes can also lead to slip localization and various non-uniform dislocation structures.
+Dissipative structuring: Principally, dislocations are metastable defects with high energy, their density cannot be drawn from equilibrium thermodynamics.
+The thermomechanical work done during plastic flow is mainly dissipated into heat and the rest is stored in form of elastic dislocation energy.
+Strictly speaking, such process is far from thermodynamic equilibrium and promotes spontaneous forms of self-organization, i.e. dissipative structures, such as periodic and cellular dislocation patterns [6].
+Dislocation self-organization processes can also lead to slip localization and various non-uniform dislocation structures.
 Thus, formation of structures is closely correlated with the general spatial instability of dislocation distribution within the crystal resulting from dislocation immobilities at obstacles or as dipole configuration, for example, and their mutual energetic correlation producing dislocation flux and its fluctuation.
-The out-of-equilibrium situation induced to model dislocation patterning as a synergetic pattern formation phenomenon, in analogy with spatial structuring in many driven far-from-equilibrium systems (the principle of Glansdorff-Prigogine).
-The mathematical adaption to dislocation systems proves to be quite challen ing and must be studied in the special literature (e.g. [[18], [19]).
+The out-of-equilibrium situation induced to model dislocation patterning as a synergetic pattern formation phenomenon, in analogy with spatial structuring in many driven farfrom-equilibrium systems (the principle of Glansdorff-Prigogine).
+The mathematical adaption to dislocation systems proves to be quite challenging and must be studied in the special literature (e.g. [6],[14],[15]).
 Here is given the general concept only.

-The temporal evolution of dislocation pattern via elastic energy distribution within the crystal volume can be derived by the time evolution of ρ via the dislocation flux J where J can be correlated to the gradient of average dislocation energy $\sim \nabla E / \mu$ (μ - friction coefficient) [15] or diffusivity $\sim \nabla D\rho{m,i}$ [20] and $f(\rho{m,i})$ is the non-linear reaction term implying the local interactions between dislocations by considering mobile (m) and immobile (i) dislocations.
-Setting the linear evolution equation for the fluctuation of mobile and immobile dislocation density in Fourier space $\rho{m,i} = \rho{m,i}^{0} + \tilde{\rho}{m,i}$ ($\rho{m,i}^{0}$ - steadystate starting density) one looks for the case of instability of the starting homogeneous steady-state equation (7) being equated with oscillatory temporal behavior leading to spatial pattering.
+The temporal evolution of dislocation pattern via elastic energy distribution within the crystal volume can be derived by the time evolution of ρ via the dislocation flux J where J can be correlated to the gradient of average dislocation energy $\sim \nabla E /\mu$ (μ - friction coefficient) [15] or diffusivity $\sim \nabla D\rho{m,i}$ [16] and $f(\rho{m,i})$ is the non-linear reaction term implying the local interactions between dislocations by considering mobile (m) and immobile (i) dislocations.
+Setting the linear evolution equation for the fluctuation of mobile and immobile dislocation density in Fourier space $\rho{m,i} = \rho{m,i}^{0} + \tilde{\rho}{m,i}$ ($\rho{m,i}^{0}$ - steady-state starting density) one looks for the case of instability of the starting homogeneous steady-state equation (7) being equated with oscillatory temporal behavior leading to spatial pattering.
 As a result becomes the pattern wavelength λ of dislocation density fluctuations showing proportionality to the mean dislocation distance (i.e. via density) of the starting density as $\lambda \sim (\rho{m,i}^{0})^{-1/2}$.

-$$\partial \rho / \partial t = -\nabla J + f(\rho_1)$$ (7)
+$$\partial \rho / \partial t = -\nabla J + f(\rho{\rm i}) \tag{7}$$